dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The microservice architecture is increasingly used to design and implement application systems in both cloud-based and on-premise environments, particularly for high-scale applications and services.
 However, it introduces a range of security challenges that must be addressed during both the design and implementation phases.

 Two of the most critical security concerns are authentication and authorization.
-As such, it is essential for application security architects to understand and correctly apply architectural patterns that implement these concerns in microservices-based systems.
+It is therefore essential for everyone involved in designing, developing, and operating microservices-based systems to understand and correctly apply architectural patterns that address these concerns.

 The goal of this cheat sheet is to describe common authentication and authorization patterns, highlight their trade-offs, and provide actionable recommendations.
 It also outlines common pitfalls to avoid when applying these patterns in practice.

 ## Authorization Reference Architecture

 To lay the foundation for the patterns described in this cheat sheet, this section introduces the general building blocks of an authorization system, based on [NIST SP 800-162](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-162.pdf).
-While that standard focuses on Attribute-Based Access Control (ABAC), the architectural components it defines are relevant to nearly any access control system.
+While that standard focuses on Attribute-Based Access Control (ABAC), the conceptual roles it defines are relevant to nearly any access control system.

 ![Authorization Reference Architecture](../assets/Authorization_Reference_Architecture.svg)

-These functional components are:
+These roles are:

-* **Subject:** An active entity that attempts to perform an action on an Object.
+* **Subject:** An active entity (e.g., a user, application, or device) that attempts to perform an action on an Object.
-* **Object:** A passive entity that is the target of an action attempted by the Subject.
+* **Object:** A passive entity (e.g., a file, an insurance record, or a blog article), that is the target of an action attempted by the Subject.
+* **Policy:** A set of rules that define who is allowed to do what under which conditions — for example, "Managers can approve expenses under $1000", or "Users can access documents they own".
+Policies are evaluated at runtime using attributes of the user, the resource, and the context (such as time, or location).
-* **Policy Enforcement Point (PEP):** Intercepts requests and enforces the access decision provided by the PDP.
+* **Policy Enforcement Point (PEP):** The component that intercepts a request and enforces the outcome of an authorization decision, allowing or denying the request.
-* **Policy Decision Point (PDP):** Evaluates policies and computes authorization decisions based on the access request and relevant attributes.
+* **Policy Decision Point (PDP):** Evaluates policies and computes authorization decisions based on the incoming request and available data.
 * **Policy Information Point (PIP):** Supplies attribute data or contextual information that the PDP requires to evaluate a policy.
-* **Policy Administration Point (PAP):** Manages access control policies by providing tools for authoring, testing, and maintaining them.
+* **Policy Administration Point (PAP):** Allows management of access control policies by providing tools for authoring, testing, and maintaining them.

-### A Story to Ground the Concepts
+## A Story to Ground the Concepts

 Imagine Alice wants to read an article on her favorite blog platform.
 In this story: